Snowager alert!

 Base Rewards: Basic Jobs

 The Base Reward for Basic Jobs are mostly random.
-By that, we mean there is no correlation between an item's rarity or it's official Est. Value and how much it rewards at the Job Agency, as can be seen in the below plots.
+By that, we mean there is no correlation between an item's rarity or its official Est. Value and how much it rewards at the Job Agency, as can be seen in the below plots.

 However, it does not seem to be completely random: each item will have the same unit reward throughout the entire day.
 Consider the example at the very top of the page, where 5 Blue Kacheek Plushie rewards 215 NP, so that's a unit reward of 215 / 5 = 43 NP.
 Every job that same day for Blue Kacheek Plushie will reward 43 NP times the quantity requested.